 Cornell Certified Diversity Professional/Advanced Practitioner (CCDP/AP)

 The Cornell Certified Diversity Professional/Advanced Practitioner (CCDP/AP) is intended for diversity professionals with a minimum of three years substantive experience in the diversity and/or EEO field, who wish to hone their skills and increase their depth of knowledge.
-This certification will provide experienced professionals with additional knowledge, skills and strategies.

 To become a CCDP/AP, applicants must have a minimum of three years' experience as a diversity professional, and must successfully complete the Diversity Management Certificate program.
 They must then complete the CCDP/AP application (PDF, 236 KB) and receive permission from the director to enter the CCDP/AP program.
 Once accepted, they must complete the following additional requirements: